noamross/redoc/.github/CONTRIBUTING.md

    more general Endnote package.
 (Hmm, [possibly useful](https://github.com/kaizhang/citeproc-endnote))
 -  Handling formats with figures/captions at the end of the file.
 -  Packaging up not just the Rmd but supporting files into the `docx` file.
--  Supporting conversion of Critic Markup from Markdown to word (via a pandoc lua filter, shouldn't be too hard.)
 -  Google Doc outputs.
-Google docs has a new API in invite-only beta that exposes a JSON document model, which may enable this.
+Google docs has a new API that exposes a JSON document model, which may enable this.
 It would require some considerable pandoc/lua work.
 -  Reversible Powerpoint?
 Whoah, nelly.
 Pandoc doesn't even have a Powerpoint reader yet.
 -  Naming things and API/workflow.
-Package name, function names, etc., are all malleable.
+Package name, function names, etc., are all malleable, as are the appropriate sensible defaults.
 -  Sustainability.
 If this works out, should **redoc** live in an org or be absorbed into another package.
 Should there be an "officeverse"?

-If any of these interest you please do open an issue to dicuss them.